 After making sure that nothing was broken and that I wasn’t concussed, the doctor diagnosed me with suffering from spinlash — whiplash that you get when you're hit at an angle and spun forcibly around.
 The instructions for recovery were time and rest.

 All of us thought I would be fine, and I thought I was for awhile.
 Gradually, however, I started having headaches.
-I’d always been a person who rarely ever had a headache, but now I was getting one every day.
+I was a person who rarely ever had a headache, but now I was getting one every day.
 Friends could tell that something was amiss and started asking me what was wrong.
 I didn’t realize that it showed on my face: I constantly wore a literally pained expression.

 They weren’t your average everyday headaches, either.
 They would start with relatively mild pain in my jaw or cheekbone but spread within half an hour over my whole face and head until it was unbearable.
 The headaches were so bad that I began to understand why people would do themselves in just to make the pain stop.